Improving staff mental health with mindfulness

 Combatting stress through mindfulness

-SMC has been offering mindfulness courses to NHS staff for more than 20 years.
-Its primary offer is an eight-week course, which has particularly strong research evidence for supporting mental health and wellbeing.
-The course involves weekly two-hour sessions for groups of up to 15 staff at a time.
+SMC has been offering mindfulness courses to NHS staff for over 20 years.
+Its primary offering is a nine-week course, which has particularly strong research evidence supporting mental health and wellbeing.
+The course begins with a 1.5-hour orientation session, followed by weekly two-hour sessions for groups of up to 15 staff members.

 Participants are guided to practice mindfulness and to reflect on and discuss their experiences of the practice.
-They are also encouraged to practice mindfulness and other exercises at home for between 30-60 minutes a day.
-The course can be offered in-person, although since the pandemic is primarily offered via videoconferencing.
+They are also encouraged to practice mindfulness and other exercises at home for 30 minutes daily.
+The courses are primarily offered via videoconferencing.

-More recently, the SMC team has recognised the need to take the needs and preferences of different staff groups into account.
-It now offers mindfulness courses with varying levels of intensity and time commitment, including taster sessions (one hour, online), introductory sessions (self-guided, plus three hour-long online support sessions) and mindful self-care (six 1.25-hour sessions).
+More recently, the SMC team has adapted the courses for different staff groups taking needs and preferences into account.
+It now offers mindfulness courses with varying levels of intensity and time commitment, including taster sessions (one hour, online) introductory sessions (mostly self-guided, plus three hour-long online support sessions) and live meditation sessions open to all NHS staff.

 SMC acknowledges people need to keep practising mindfulness to retain its benefits long-term.
-It offers a series of free, post-course sessions to support this, including online drop-in sessions where staff be guided in a mindfulness practice, as well as whole days twice a year when staff can learn to deepen their practice.
+It offers a series of free, post-course sessions to support this, including online drop-in sessions where staff are guided in a mindfulness practice, as well as one-day in-person retreats twice a year when staff can learn to deepen their practice.

 Results and benefits